 - iTunes unable to verify your device: Another reason might be that iTunes cannot verify your device because of wrong login details.

-Things To Do If You Cannot Activate iPhone After Installing iOS 10
+Things to Do If You Cannot Activate iPhone After iOS Install (iOS 15 Updated)

 As reported by most users, the activation issues arise immediately after the download has taken place and they can’t sign in.
 Even Apple concurs that this issue is peculiar to older devices.
 The following tips will help you reactivate your account.

 This will work only when the problem is an error from Apple’s activation server.
 If this were the case, chances are you’ll be able to activate your account once you wait it out a few minutes.
 If your iPhone activation error doesn’t change after this, it’s time to turn your attention somewhere else.

 A hard reset is perhaps an iPhone owner’s go-to solution for most iPhone problems; and why not, when it usually fixes most errors.
 Just hold down the “Home” and the “Sleep/Wake” buttons together for about 10 seconds and wait for the device to reboot.
 Try activating the device again.
 If it doesn’t work, move to the next step.